 This freedom had limits, however, and marriage always remained the ultimate goal.
 As Collins writes, only about 10 percent of women in the 1920s kept their jobs after marriage, most of them working-class women whose family needed their paycheck.

-Dumenil also points that the the fear of one’s reputation still worried flappers.
-“There's a sense that you have to be really careful about your sexual activity, for fear that you'll lose your reputation and won't get married....So the flapper's wildness is always, I would say, contained by that."
+Dumenil also points out that the fear of one’s reputation still worried flappers.
+“There's a sense that you have to be really careful about your sexual activity, for fear that you'll lose your reputation and won't get married...So the flapper's wildness is always, I would say, contained by that."

 Zelda Fitzgerald and the end of the Roaring Twenties.